Doctor Mid-Nite: Character overview

+Characterization

 Charles McNider

-Charles McNider is the original Doctor Mid-Nite appearing in All American Comics #25 (April 1941) in the Golden Age of Comic Books and is a common member of the Justice Society of America.
-McNider, a young surgeon, was blinded when a grenade went off in front of him caused by gangster "Killer" Maroni, but he found that he could see in the dark.
+Dr. Charles McNider is the original Doctor Mid-Nite and is a common member of the Justice Society of America.
+As a young surgeon, McNider was blinded when a grenade went off in front of him caused by gangster "Killer" Maroni, but he found that he could see in the dark.
 He made special goggles that allowed him to see in the daylight, and decided to use his special power to fight crime.
-In his civilian identity, he pretends to be a helpless blind man.
+In his civilian identity, he became an author of an opinion column.
+Overtime, throughout his life, he eventually becomes the mentor to both successors Beth and Pieter at different times while an advisory member of the Justice Society.
+McNider is eventually killed during the Zero Hour crossover by Extant.

-Beth Chapel
+Elizabeth "Beth" Chapel

-As the aging McNider spent less time in action, Beth Chapel, a medical doctor, stepped into the role of Doctor Midnight.
-She was an occasionally a member of Infinity, Inc.

-Pieter Cross

-Pieter Cross first appeared in Doctor Mid-Nite #1.
-He is a doctor who develops the same abilities as Charles McNider after being drugged by enforcers from Praeda Industries and being in a car accident.

-Owls of Doctor Mid-Nite
+Dr. Elizabeth "Beth" Chapel, the first protege of McNider, is an African-American born and raised in Orangeburg, South Carolina.
+Held in high esteem by her mentor, she is aware of his dual life even before he reveals it to her himself, and she first encounters the JSA while treating the hero Jade.
+Chapel is blinded following an explosion from an oxygen tank while treating a patient during the Crisis on Infinite Earths but has night vision powers like McNider.
+She eventually succeeds her mentor, acting as an official team member of Infinity, Inc. with a focus on her medical career.
+Subjected to comic book death, she is eventually resurrected and continues as a member of the Justice Society.

-Both Charles McNider and Pieter Anton Cross train owls as sidekicks.
+Pieter Anton Cross

+Dr. Pieter Anton Cross is a Norwegian prodigy and second protege of McNider who was delivered as an infant by him during McNider's more active years as a hero.
+Moving to America, Cross becomes a physician himself and studied under his idol.
+Cross also becomes more involved in rooting out crime but is blinded while investigating a Venom-derived drug.
+Due to an unexpected side-effect, Cross could see in the dark and would become the third Doctor Mid-Nite.
+Like McNider and Chapel, he served as primarily a Justice Society member, physician for superheroes, and mentors Jaime Reyes.

+Owl sidekicks

-McNider trains the same owl which crashes through his window, an event that leads to the discovery of his powers.
+Both Charles McNider and Pieter Anton Cross train owls as sidekicks; McNider trains the same owl which crashes through his window, an event that leads to the discovery of his powers.
 This owl named "Hooty" (sometimes "Hootie") shares many adventures during the Golden Age.
 Cross keeps company with an owl named "Charlie".
 The bird is named after the original Doctor Mid-Nite Charles McNider.
 Charlie keeps a mini-camera around his neck that can feed video directly to a display in Cross's goggles.

+Fictional history

 Enemies

 Each incarnation of Doctor Mid-Nite has fought different enemies: